-Numerous studies have shown that the format in which test results are presented to laypersons can affect their perceptions of risk, perceived urgency, and inclination to contact health care providers (Ancker, Senathirajah, Kukafka, Starren, 2006; Zikmund-Fisher et al., 2017; Morrow et al., 2017; Tao et al., 2018; van Weert, Alblasa, van Dijkb, Jansen, 2020).
-Health numeracy refers to the ability to understand and apply information that is conveyed with numbers, tables and graphs, probabilities, and statistics to communicate with health care providers effectively, take care of one's health, and participate in medical decisions (Ruiz, Andrade, Hogue, Karanam, Akkineni, Cevallos, Sharit, 2016).
-Graph literacy denotes the ability to understand basic graphical representations used to present quantitative information (Galesic & Garcia-Retamero, 2011).
+Numerous studies have shown that the format in which test results are presented to laypersons can affect their perceptions of risk, perceived urgency, and inclination to contact health care providers [16], [4], [17], [9], [18].
+Health numeracy refers to the ability to understand and apply information that is conveyed with numbers, tables and graphs, probabilities, and statistics to facilitate communicating with health care providers effectively, taking care of one's health, and participating in medical decisions [19].
+Graph literacy denotes the ability to understand basic graphical representations used to present quantitative information [20].

-Mancuso (2008) identified operational competence and autonomous competence as two out of six antecedents of health literacy.
+Mancuso [21] identified operational competence and autonomous competence as two out of six antecedents of health literacy.
 Operational literacy encompasses the skills of reading and numeracy to comprehend health information.
-Autonomous competence refers to the ability to apply this information to one’s personal context (Mancuso, 2008: 249).
-While several studies associate overuse and underuse of healthcare services with health literacy, economic status (Zhang, Zhou, Si, 2019)., and poor-quality communication between patients and healthcare providers (Green, Tung & Segal, 2018), others positively associate health anxiety with increased utilization of primary, somatic specialist and mental specialist (Norbye., Abelsen, Førde, & Ringberg, 2022).
+Autonomous competence refers to the ability to apply this information to one’s context [21] (p.
+249).
+While several studies associate overuse and underuse of healthcare services with health literacy, economic status [22], and poor-quality communication between patients and healthcare providers [23], others positively associate health anxiety with increased utilization of primary, somatic specialist, and mental specialist healthcare use [24].
 Our third aim is therefore to examine how numeric and graphic presentation of the lab results are related to respondents’ confidence in their assessments of severity, and how confidence is related to choosing a course of action.
 Self-management, contends Mancuso, includes decisions and actions taken by the individual to improve health.
-And so, we studied how the respondents’ assessments of severity of the health condition are related to their choice of a course of action.
+And so, we studied how the respondents’ assessments of the severity of the health condition were related to their choice of a course of action.

-Finally, since older adults are likely to suffer from multiple chronic conditions, they need to manage increasing amount of health information.
-At the same time, cognitive and motoric limitations may hamper their use of these systems (Kim and Fadem, 2018).
-They are therefore of particular interest for healthcare professionals and system designers who are looking to improve patient engagement.
+Finally, since older adults are likely to suffer from multiple chronic conditions, they need to manage an increasing amount of health information.
+At the same time, cognitive and motoric limitations may hamper their use of these systems [10].
+They are, therefore, of particular interest to healthcare professionals and system designers who are looking to improve patient engagement.